deepsingh132/deepsingh132/README.md

 ## About me

-- 🔭 I’m currently working on React, NextJS and Front-end Development
+- 🔭 I’m currently working on React, NextJS and Full-stack Development
-- 🌱 I’m currently learning Computer Vision and Tensorflow
+- 🌱 I’m currently learning Neural networks and Tensorflow
 - 👯 I’m looking to collaborate on Open-Source Projects
-- 🤔 I’m looking for help with NextJS 13 & GraphQL
+- 🤔 I’m looking for help with NextJS 15 & GraphQL
-- 💬 Ask me about Firebase, MongoDB & Nodejs
+- 💬 Ask me about React & Nodejs
 - 📫 How to reach me: https://deepsingh132.github.io/
 - ⚡ Fun fact: I love using open-source software and developing as well :)